Category: research

 While applying just a foundation model might not work… there is much to try with hybrid approaches.

 This is another one we really want to work, especially in an automated way.
 We had a lot of recorded conversations with customers well beyond research sessions.
-Both the services team and ours would love to get data off of them without the time cost of manual review.
-So we wrote some custom prompts as well as using dovetail’s evolving toolset.
+Both the services team and ours would love to get data from them without the time cost of manual review.
+So, we wrote some custom prompts as well as using dovetail’s evolving toolset.
 We saw improvement, but not enough maturity to save time: Commonly extracted data confused speakers (customer vs us), generalized away details, and depended on high quality transcripts.
 Bio research is a jargon heavy, with researchers from all over the world who have different command of English.
 It wouldn’t save us enough time while delivering accurate insight.
+This wasn’t strictly an LLM problem, it’s a data quality problem.

 Unhelpful with state of art in 2025